 In the early 1900s, Cecil Sharp began to study the Playford collections, and he produced a number of Country Dance Books.
 Since then, other dances have been discovered and many new dances have been devised, using the traditional style.
 Now we have a wealth of material at our disposal, from fast and furious to slow and stately, and everything in between.

-Here are some of the comments from members of the U3A Country Dance Group:-
+Comments from members of the u3a Country Dance Group:

 “Lots of fun!”

 “Exercise your brain and body.”

 “Whatever the challenge we have in our dances, we always have fun”

 “Great fun and nobody minds how often we get it wrong”

 “As soon as you hear the catchy music you want to dance: This is exercise at its best for both body and mind with good company too – lots of fun!”
 “Great teacher, very patient, exercise the body and the brain in good company” Some websites showing dances in performance:

 A Country Dance group in Boston

 Our Country Dances